 The great difference between the breadboard and PCB is that the breadboard doesn't have to be soldered because its components can be either changed or removed.
-Is this mean breadboard is better than PCB in this regard?
+Does this mean the breadboard is better than PCB in this regard?
 No way.
 You can't say which is better because they meet different demands.

 One point where the breadboard wins is that it has designed slots, which let you plug components that can be changed later.
-However, the PCB parts are surface mounted and/or through-hole mounted on a circuit board, which is a permanent project.
+However, the PCB parts are surface-mounted and/or through-hole mounted on a circuit board, which is a permanent project.

 One point where the PCB wins is obvious.
-Try shaking the breadboard upside down?
+Try shaking the breadboard upside down.
 You will wish its connections were permanent.

 Difference 2: breadboards are used in the development phase, and printed circuit boards are used for the end products.

 Breadboards are used to test circuits because they are cheaper and you can change their components and test different scenarios.
 You can buy breadboards easily.

 However, PCBs used for end products are customized.
 Before you have them manufactured, you need to generate Gerber files from schematics, and schematics come from your design.
 Once PCBs are designed, for a better effect, let a reliable one-stop PCB company manufacture and assemble them.
 When you get the PCB assemblies, you get end products.

 Difference 3: PCBs have better carrying capacity than breadboards.

 A printed circuit board has a significantly better current carrying capacity compared to a breadboard because its traces can be much wider for more current to run through.
 Breadboards provide the minimum current capacity to the circuits because the components are connected by wires.
 Besides, terminals can be added to your PCB to add external connections but can’t to breadboards.

 Difference 4: PCBs are much more complex than breadboards.